primaryobjects/chatgpt-append/README.md

 You can now ask questions and have the AI develop your code for you!

+## Running on a Single File

+Right-click the file in the left-side nav and select the menu option `ChatGPT Append`.

 ## Features

 - Saves all source code files in your project to a concatencated list of text files.